ChainLaunch

 You can deploy a Fabric network or launch a Besu network in 2 minutes to test both platforms side by side.

 The Hyperledger Foundation reports 31% of enterprise blockchain adopters run multiple DLT protocols (Hyperledger Foundation, 2024).
-Running Fabric and Besu from a single platform eliminates duplicate infrastructure stacks and provides consistent key management, monitoring, and access control across both protocols.
+Running Hyperledger Fabric and Hyperledger Besu from a single infrastructure platform eliminates duplicate infrastructure stacks and provides consistent key management, monitoring, backup scheduling, and access control across both protocols.
+A unified control plane deploys Fabric peers, orderers, and certificate authorities alongside Besu validators and Tessera nodes using shared infrastructure tooling.
+This approach reduces configuration drift risk, cuts operational overhead, and allows teams to prototype on one platform and expand to the other as requirements evolve.
+Common hybrid architectures use Fabric for core business processes requiring channel-based data isolation and Besu for token issuance, settlement, and any workflows requiring EVM compatibility or public Ethereum interoperability.

 FAQ